this poori bhaji recipe is the maharashtrian version of potato curry with pooris.

 in this post, i have just mentioned how to make the potato bhaji and linked the poori recipe to my earlier post. many of us know how to make pooris and i did not want a too lengthy post… as already the step by step photos make the post long.

-step by step recipe for making poori bhaji or batata bhaji:
+lets start step by step poori bhaji or batata bhaji recipe:

 1: first boil the potatoes till they are completely cooked and let them cool. you can cook the potatoes in a steamer or pressure cooker.